A.pvs,

 Assertions about equality or inequality.

-introduces a previously established
+(LEMMA "name") introduces a previously established

 fact (axiom, theorem, etc.) to the sequent.